ncochard/synology-surveilllance-station-switch-home-mode/README.md

 # Step 6: Scheduled Task

 Finally on the Synology Disk Station's Control Panel, create a scheduled task to execute this script every 20 minutes.
- - Under _Gerneral_ make sure you select the user `api_user`.
+ - Under _General_ make sure you select the user `api_user`.
- - Configure that scipt to run every 20 minutes.
+ - Configure that script to run every 20 minutes.
  - The _User-defined script_ is:

         echo This is running from $PWD
         node ./switch-home-mode/main.js

 Note that to see the output of the scheduled tasks, you need to go to the settings and configure a folder in which the scheduled tasks' outputs will be saved.
-Make sure that `api_user` has read/write rights to that folders.
+Make sure that `api_user` has read/write privileges to that folders.